physiatry/physiatry.github.io/quotes.md

 {:toc .large-only}

 ## What patients say about Dr. Shoval
+> HAPPY WOMEN PHYSICIANS DAY!!!
+> We love you !
+Thank you for doing such life changing things for X.

 > Dr. Shoval is extremely knowledgeable and patient and friendly!
 All things anyone could ask for in a pediatric physician.
 I knew I had come to the right Dr.